Sebastian Haffner: Germany's division

 On his return from war service, David Astor took a more active part in editorial matters, and there were clashes of opinion.
-Following a McCarthy-era trip to the United States, Haffner had soured on the North Atlantic alliance, and (with Paul Sethe of Frankfurter Allgemeine Zeitung) he was unwilling to dismiss as bluff the March 1952 Stalin Note with its offer of Soviet withdrawal in return for German neutrality.
+Following a McCarthy-era trip to the United States, Haffner had soured on the North Atlantic alliance.
+Along with Paul Sethe of Frankfurter Allgemeine Zeitung, he was unwilling to dismiss as bluff the March 1952 Stalin Note with its offer of Soviet withdrawal in return for German neutrality.
 In 1954 he accepted a financially generous offer to transfer to Berlin as The Observer's German correspondent.

 In Germany, Haffner also wrote for the conservative national Die Welt, then edited by the Kapp Putsch veteran, Hans Zehrer.
 The publisher Axel Springer permitted discussion of neutrality (the "Austrian solution ") as the basis for a final German settlement, a prospect not definitively dismissed until the construction in September 1961 of the Berlin Wall.
 Haffner joined Springer in railing against the ineffectiveness of the western allied response to the sealing of the Soviet Bloc in Germany, a stance that occasioned his final break with Astor and The Observer.

 Consistent with his post-Reich vision of 1940, Haffner was not, in principle, opposed to the existence of a second German state.
 In 1960 he had speculated on the future of the GDR as a "Prussian Free State" giving play, perhaps, to the National Bolshevist ideas of Ernst Niekisch.
 After the consolidation of the wall, and in a break with Axel Springer, Haffner was to see no alternative but to formally recognise a Soviet-Bloc East Germany.
 From 1969 he supported the Ostpolitik of the new Social-Democratic Chancellor, Willy Brandt.

-The Spiegel affair
+Spiegel affair

 On 26 October 1962, the Hamburg offices of Der Spiegel were raided and closed by police.
 The publisher, Rudolf Augstein, along with the weekly's two editors-in-chief and a reporter were arrested.
 Defence minister Franz Josef Strauss levelled accusations of treason (Landesverrat) in respect of an article detailing a NATO projection of "imaginable chaos" in the event of a Soviet nuclear strike and criticising the Government's lack of preparedness.
 In a statement he was later obliged to recant, Strauss denied himself initiating the police action.

 Springer offered its presses, teletypes and office space so Der Spiegel could keep on publishing.
 But it was at the cost of any further access to Die Welt that Haffner, in the Süddeutsche Zeitung (8 November 1962), pronounced on the violation of press freedom and constitutional norms.
 Invoking the spectre of the republican collapse in 1933, Haffner argued that German democracy was in the balance.
 Identified with what was to be seen a key turning point in the culture of the Federal Republic away from deference demanded by the old Obrigkeitsstaat (authoritarian state) Haffner found a new, and more liberal, readership with the Frankfurter Allgemeine Zeitung, and with the weeklies Die Zeit and Stern magazine.